Denzeduous/breezevm-portfolio/index.md

 ```

 ### How to Use BVM
-In order to interpret a [.bbc](#what-is-breezevm) file, you must call the VM (`bvm`) on the file.
+In order to interpret a [.bbc](#what-is-breezevm) file, call the VM (`bvm`) on the file.
 From there, the VM will attempt to load then de-serialize the file passed.
 If it does not find the file, or the serialization is invalid, the VM will halt and error out.
 If there are any errors during interpretation, the VM will error out and halt.

 Example of use:
 ```